RobertTalbert/discretecs/Video/scripts-module-4.md

 ## 4.9

-- Seen counting problems about selection and arrangements, now one about distribution
-- 10 identical cookies, you want to give these to 3 different students.
-How many ways to do it?
-- Wrong answers:
-  - 3^10 -- Pick the cookie for the first student, then pick for the second, etc. This is wrong because it assumes one cookie per student, but there's no such restriction, could give all 10 to one student and none to anybody else
-  - 10^3 -- For each cookie pick the student to give it to.
-This lets you give a student more than one cookie, but it overcounts --- all the cookies are identical, so giving first three cookies to alice, the next three to bob, and the next four to chuck is the same as giving the first four to chuck, the next three to bob, and the next three to alice --- but they are counted as different.
-  - 10 choose 3 -- Popular choice, but wrong because 10 choose 3 counts the number of ways of picking 3 things from a collection of 10, and we're not doing that.
-We're not selecting a subset of the cookies to give away.
-  - Nor is it P(10,3) because this is just 10 choose 8 with the ordering taken into account, and it's still the wrong situation.
-- So this is a new kind of problem where we are *distributing 10 identical items among 8 people*.
-How to conceptualize this?
-  - For example: Suppose we're giving 5 cookies to alice, 4 to bob, 1 to chuck.
-  - Pretend that the students are line to receive the cookies.
-Count out 5 cookies to alice, then switch to bob and count out 4, then switch and count out 1.
-  - Represent each cookie with a star and each switching point with a vertical bar.
-It would produce a little diagram like this: *****|****|*.
-  - What would that diagram look like if we gave 1 to alice, 6 to bob, 3 to chuck? *|******|***
-  - What if we gave 8 to alice, none to bob, and 2 to chuck: ********||**
-  - So each possible distribution can be represented by one of these diagrams, and each diagram tells you a distribution.
-In other words there are exactly as many ways to give out the cookies as there are diagrams of this form.
-"Stars and bars" --- abstracts things away from cookies ad students.
-This could represent *any* form of distribution.
-- So how many stars/bars diagrams are there in this case?
-  - there are 10 stars and 2 bars since 10 cookies to give and three students, therefore two switchovers.
-  - These diagrams are the same thing as bit strings --- with 10 zeroes and 2 1's.
-  - IOW each diagram is a 12-bit string with weight 2.
-  - The number of such diagrams is 12 choose 2, or 66.
-- Stars and bars method:
-  - For counting number of arrangements of n identical objects to k different locations.
-  - Each distribution consists of n stars and k-1 bars
-  - So it's a n+k-1 bit string with weight k-1: n+k-1 choose k-1.
-- What if we wanted each person to get at least one cookie?
-  - Give one cookie out to each student.
-Now there are 7 left to give away.
-So...
-7 stars, 2 bars.
-That's a 9-bit string with weight 2, so 9 choose 2 or 36.

 We've looked a lot at counting problems that deal with selections and rearrangements.
 Here's a new kind of problem that on the surface looks very different from these.

-I have three children, and lets suppose I want to give them some money in the form of $20 bills.
+I have three children and their initials are L, P, and H. Lets suppose I want to give them some money in the form of $20 bills.
 I happen to have $200, in 10 $20 bills.
 And I want to give those $10 bills away to my three kids.
 But there's no restriction on how I give them away.
-My kids' first names start with H, P, and L. I could for example give 3 bills to H, 3 to L, and 4 to P. Or, I could give 5 to L, 3 to P, and 2 to H. Or I could give all 10 of them to H. The only rules here are that I can't split up the $10 bills into smaller amounts, and I have to give away all of them.
+I could for example give 3 bills to H, 3 to L, and 4 to P. Or, I could give 5 to L, 3 to P, and 2 to H. Or I could give all 10 of them to H. The only rules here are that I can't split up the $10 bills into smaller amounts, and I have to give away all of them.
 Also, all the bills are identical.
 So, how many ways are there to do this?

 Let's start with some WRONG answers to this question.